-140 The AT referred to the arbitration clause of the Spain-Argentina BIT, namely, art X (1)).
+146 The AT referred to the arbitration clause of the Spain-Argentina BIT, namely, art X (1).

-141 For the possibility of counterclaim by the host State, see section 2 above.
-See also Stockholm Chamber of Commerce, ISDS Blog, http://isdsblog.com/2016/04/04/when-states-file-claims-against-investors-in-isds/ accessed 5 August 2017.
+147 For the possibility of counterclaim by the host State, see Section 2 above.
+See also Stockholm Chamber of Commerce, ISDS Blog, http://isdsblog.com/2016/04/04/when-statesfile-claims-against-investors-in-isds/> accessed 5 August 2017.

-142 Urbaser, ICSID award (n 139) para 1154.
+148 Urbaser, award (n 145) para 1154.

-144 ibid para 1195, making particular references to the ICESCR, the Universal Declaration on Human Rights (UDHR) and the ILO Tripartite Declaration of Principles concerning Multilateral Enterprises and Social Policy in paras 1196-98.
+150 Ibid para 1195, making particular references to the ICESCR, the Universal Declaration on Human Rights (UDHR) and the ILO Tripartite Declaration of Principles concerning Multilateral Enterprises and Social Policy in paras 1196-98.

-such right, although the precise contour of that argument can only be seen in the future when it is actually made.
+the future to argue, on the basis that an indigenous people does have the right to FPIC, that the foreign investor also bears the obligation to seek such FPIC, lest it would serve to destroy such right, although the precise contour of that argument can only be seen in the future when it is actually made.

-5.3.
-A right commanding an international legal obligation of result for Non-state Participants to actually obtain FPIC
+5.3 A Right Commanding an International Legal Obligation of Result for Non-state Participants to Actually Obtain FPIC

-As demonstrated in subsection 3.1.2 above, ICESCR and ICERD have occasionally been referred to by their respective monitoring treaty body to require States to actually obtain FPIC from indigenous peoples in various circumstances affecting them.
+As demonstrated in Subsection 3.1.2 above, ICESCR and ICERD have occasionally been referred to by their respective monitoring treaty body to require States to actually obtain FPIC from indigenous peoples in various circumstances affecting them.
 The game-changing implications of the decision in Urbaser apply equally to the right commanding an international legal obligation of result for foreign investors to actually obtain FPIC.
 Adopting the same reasoning used in Urbaser, it may be argued that ICESCR and ICERD, to the extent they create obligations to actually obtain FPIC, may also bind non-state actors in the context of TILA.

-The issue is likely to be tested in two pending cases.
-The first is the PCA case South American Silver Mining v. the Plurinational State of Bolivia,145 where the investor seeking more than USD300 million for the alleged expropriation of 10 mining concessions by Bolivia argued that it had made legitimate efforts with the communities to actually achieve an overall consent while Bolivia argued that the project violated the rights recognised in UNDRIP and the investor had attempted to fabricate the consent of the concerned indigenous peoples.146 The second is the ICSID case Bear Creek Mining Corp. v.
-Peru, where the investor, claiming over USD500 million for alleged indirect expropriation, argued that it had consulted the indigenous communities which supported the project and would benefit significantly as a result of employment and revenues147 while Peru argued that the investor had failed to consult with and obtain the consent of all the affected indigenous peoples and communities, as it had been required to do under relevant international human rights law standards, Peruvian law (which served to implement the ILO C169), practices recommended by the government of Canada and the International Council on Mining and Metals guidelines.
+The most recent arbitral award in this respect is the ICSID Bear Creek Mining Corp. v.
+Peru.151 In this case, the investor, claiming USD522 million for an indirect expropriation, argued that it had consulted the indigenous communities which supported the project and would benefit significantly as a result of employment and revenues,152 while Peru argued that the investor had failed to consult with and obtain the consent of all the affected indigenous peoples and communities, as it had been required to do under relevant international human rights law standards, Peruvian law (which served to implement the ILO C169), practices recommended by the government of Canada and the International Council on Mining and Metals guidelines.153